 Away from the metropolitan areas of the Valley of the Sun (Phoenix, Tempe, Scottsdale, and surrounds) and Tucson, where the by-products of urban life obscure the firmament, the night sky is clear and unpolluted by lights or smog.
 In December in the desert, the Milky Way stretches like a chiffon scarf across the celestial sphere.
 Lie on your back on the hood of your car at night, allow your eyes time to adjust to the darkness, and you'll see more stars than you could have possibly imagined.

 For a closer look, you can visit Lowell Observatory and Northern Arizona University (both in Flagstaff), or the Kitt Peak National Observatory in southwest Arizona (outside Tucson) and look at celestial objects through large telescopes.

 People take rodeo seriously in Arizona, whether it's a holiday extravaganza like those in Prescott or Payson (which draw top cowboys from around the country), a bull-riding competition at Camp Verde, or a bunch of working cowboys gathered for a team-roping contest in Williams.

-Particularly with the emergence of bull riding as a stand-alone event—and the crowds often cheer as much for the bulls as the cowboys—rodeos these days are no longer the hayseed and cowpoke-y events Arizona grandpas might have enjoyed.
-Rock-and-roll rodeo has arrived and there's frequently live music as well as roping.
+Particularly with the emergence of bull riding as a stand-alone event—and the crowds often cheer as much for the bulls as for the cowboys—rodeos these days are no longer the hayseed and cowpoke-y events Arizona grandpas might have enjoyed.
+Rock-and-roll rodeo has arrived and there’s frequently live music as well as roping.
 And other cowboy experiences, like horseback riding and dude ranch stays, are as popular as ever.
 So, if you see a rodeo advertisement posted in a shop window, take a walk on the wild side and check out the fine arts of riding and roping.